jarun/dslib/README.md

 # dslib
+`dslib` is a library of cohesive data structures.
 The goal of `dslib` is to demonstrate how complex data structures (and related algorithms) can be developed by reusing simpler ones.
-In general, textbooks come with numerous unrelated examples each relevant to a specific DS. `dslib`, on the other hand, grows by consuming the earlier data structures.
+In general, textbooks come with numerous unrelated examples, each relevant to a specific data structure. `dslib`, on the other hand, grows by building on the elementary data structures.

 The core component is a circular doubly linked list.
 Library-internal data structures are dynamically (de)allocated.